This page describes a new design for my switch machine controllers. Click here for an archive of the version 1 design.

 The controller module is simply the Arduino processor with the controller code installed.
 In the code, you define one or more triplets of digital I/O pins, one triplet for each switch machine you will be controlling.
 It’s most convenient to select three immediately adjacent pins so that a standard 3-conductor servo cable can be used to connect to the driver.
 This design allows different Arduinos to be used.
 For example, the Adafruit Pro Trinket can drive 4 switch machines, just as before in version 1.
 An Arduino UNO can drive 5, and an Arduino Mega 2560 as many as 22.
 For my setups, I will use the Pro Trinkets so they can be spread out around the layout.

-The driver module contains only the “motor driver” device, either the L293D chip or the TB6612 BOB.
-Each driver module can drive two switch machines, so it can be connected to one or two I/O pin triplets on the controller module.
-The driver module also gets its 5 volt DC power from the controller module, and a separate 12 volt DC supply will power the switch machine solenoids.
-If using two driver modules with the controller module above, one driver will handle ports 0 and 1 as shown below, while on the other driver the ports are numbered 2 and 3.
-Since all ports are equal, how the controller ports are assigned to drivers doesn’t matter.
+In an actual layout, the LED-resistor pairs would be replaced with the inputs to switch machine drivers.
+Each driver module contains only the “motor driver” device, either the L293D chip or the TB6612 BOB.
+Each driver module can drive two switch machines, so it can be connected to one or two I/O pin triplets coming from a controller module.
+The driver modules share their 5-volt DC power with the controller modules, and also require a separate 12-volt DC supply to power the switch machine solenoids.
+If using two driver modules with the controller module above, one driver can handle any pair of the four ports, while the other driver would handle the other pair.

 At the moment I have the controller and driver modules wired up on mini breadboards.